 There was laughter and butterbeer, and as the night wore on, Harry grew drowsy as he sat and sipped his drink while the table buzzed with friendly conversation.

-Hearing his name brought him suddenly back to Earth.
+Hearing someone speak his name brought him back to Earth.

-"So then Harry," gasps Ron through his laughter, "asks him if he and Umbridge are going steady, and Malfoy was confused.
+"So then Harry," Ron gasped through his laughter, "asks him if he and Umbridge are going steady, and Malfoy's face goes all confused, right?
 Blighter didn't even notice that Harry had turned his hair pink!"

 The twins burst into laughter and Harry smiled before taking another sip of butterbeer.
 It had earned him a detention with Umbridge once she found out, but it had been worth it.